AVEVA/AVEVA-Samples/STYLE_GUIDE.md

     - VS Code Extension: [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
   - [Java Language Support for Visual Code](https://github.com/redhat-developer/vscode-java): Java
     - VS Code Extension: [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
 - Automated tests are included that check to ensure the sample runs as expected on a clean system, including making sure intermediate results in the sample are as expected.
-Any expectations of the test or sample itself is included in the sample readme.
+Any expectations of the test or sample itself are included in the sample readme.
 There are more details about testing in the [testing guide](TEST_GUIDE.md).
 - Comments are included in the code to help developers understand any interaction that isn't otherwise documented in the code or intellisense help of functions.
 - Samples are repeated in various programming languages as appropriate.
 - The library samples include functions that are reused across samples.
 - If the task level description includes common steps for the various language samples, each language sample explicitly marks where the steps are in the code.
 - Samples are versioned and a [history](miscellaneous/VERSION_HISTORY.md) of the code samples is viewable.

 Note: Samples (including the sample libraries) do not necessarily go over every possible setting and every endpoint of a service (documentation is there to show all of the details).
-Samples are created to highlight specifc tasks and show how things could be made and organized.
+Samples are created to highlight specific tasks and show how things could be made and organized.

 ## Assumptions